 As they are bottom dwellers, you should note that they may not get along as well with other species who live on the bottom.
 Whereas fishes in upper waters should not have any problem co-existing with rainbow sharks.

-Whilst they are peaceful with fish that dwell in higher water, they are known for fighting with bottom dwelling fish, including their own kind.
-To ensure as little conflicts as possible, you should provide a larger tank with a lot of hiding places.
+Whilst they are peaceful with fish that dwell in higher water, they are known for fighting with bottom-dwelling fish, including their own kind.
+To ensure as few conflicts as possible, you should provide a larger tank with a lot of hiding places.
 This could be caves or other types of décor.

 Lastly, we do recommend keeping a lid on top of your aquarium.
 They may not be known to jump, accidents like these are not unheard of!
 Especially when you first move them inside a new tank.